cozypet/News_FSI_July2025/README.md

 [**Try the Live App →**](https://hanheloir.streamlit.app)
 - APP is available 24h/24h.
 - However, DB is available only during working hours: from 8AM - 6 PM CET.
-You may not be able to get historical data is DB is turned off.
+You may not be able to get historical data when DB is turned off.

 ## 🎬 Architecture
 ![Architecture Diagram](architecture-diagram.png)